jimfrenette/twentysixteen-sass/README.md

 # WordPress Twenty Sixteen Theme Sass

+1. Install the files into the /wp-content/themes/twentysixteen folder

-To recompile the Twenty Sixteen stylesheet style.css from the scss files, first run npm install to get the dependencies
+2. To recompile the Twenty Sixteen stylesheet style.css from the scss files, first run npm install to get the dependencies
 ````
 npm install
 ````

-Then the gulp task that will compile them
+3. Then the gulp task that will compile them
 ````
 gulp css
 ````